sheodox/jimaku-player/README.md

 ## Alignment

-Some subtitles might have a different start time than VRV does, like if VRV plays a studio's intro before the episode but the SRT file assumes the episode starts immediately.
+Some subtitles might have a different start time than VRV does, like if VRV plays a studio's intro before the episode but the subtitle timings assumes the episode starts immediately.
 In instances like that the subtitles would show at the wrong times from when the lines are actually said by possibly a considerable amount, and wouldn't be useful at all and is extremely distracting.
- Because of this the first step after selecting an SRT file for the episode is to align the subtitles.
+ Because of this the first step after selecting a subtitle file for the episode is to align the subtitles.
 A button will appear over the video and show the first line in the subtitles.
  Just click the button when that first line is spoken and the subtitles should all play at the same time.